Improving Full Waveform Inversion in Large Model Era: Experiments

 In particular, the Salt and Overthrust originate from 3D velocity volumes; we uniformly extract ten 2D slices from each volume.
 For SEAM Phase~I, we only use the $V_p$ as we use an acoustic forward modeling.
 All velocity maps are downsampled to $70 \times 70$ and linearly mapped to the range 1500–4500~m/s to match the normalization used during training.
 Seismic data are generated with the same acoustic forward-modeling operator as in \textsc{OpenFWI}: five evenly spaced sources with a 15~Hz Ricker wavelet, recorded by 70 receivers sampling 1,000 timesteps over one second.

-For evaluation, our model predicts five samples for each velocity map using stochastic sampling.
-Each sample is refined through latent space gradient descent (GD), and the final prediction is obtained by averaging the refined outputs.
+For evaluation, our model predicts five samples per velocity map via stochastic sampling.
+Each sample is refined through latent space GD, and the final prediction is obtained by averaging the refined outputs.
 We evaluate predicted velocity maps using MAE, RMSE, and Structural Similarity (SSIM).
 MAE and RMSE quantify pixel-wise errors, while SSIM captures perceptual similarity, reflecting the structured information of velocity maps where distortions can be easily perceived by a human.
-Note that MAE and MSE are computed in the range $\left[1500, 4500\right]$, and SSIM in $\left[0, 1\right]$.
+MAE and MSE are computed in the range $\left[1500, 4500\right]$, and SSIM in $\left[0, 1\right]$.

 Quantitative results are reported in Table~\ref{tab:real_results}.
 The results for the Salt and Overthrust datasets are averaged over ten uniformly sampled 2D slices extracted from their 3D volumes.
 Across all six benchmark families and 26 velocity maps, our method achieves the best overall performance, producing substantially lower error and much higher SSIM than the BigFWI baselines.
 For ablation, without latent GD refinement, the ensemble prediction reaches an MAE of 148.35, while incorporating GD further reduces the MAE to 139.81.